Xilinx/video-sdk/docs/examples/ffmpeg/tutorials.rst

 - ``-pix_fmt yuv420p``

-  + The colorspace of the encoder is by default yuv420p. this example is defining the input clip as being this same colorspace
+  + The color space of the encoder is by default yuv420p. this example is defining the input clip as being this same color space

 - ``-i <INPUT>``